 Observing the great variety of learning styles exhibited by students, Fleming came to the same conclusion many faculty have reached: namely, that it seems unrealistic to hope to provide programs that can meet the needs of all these learning styles, to ask the teacher to forgo his strengths and become a presentational pretzel.
 Instead, Fleming thought, why not empower students by helping them identify their learning preferences, and offer them advice on how to utilize those in response to the different teaching styles they might encounter?
 If the responsibility for learning has really always lain with the student, the awareness derived from VARK merely highlights for students the tools they already like to use and how to use them better.
 An important feature of the VARK instrument (which Fleming likes to call a “catalyst” in contrast with an “inventory”) is the “study strategies” that accompany it.

-I started using the VARK Learning Style Inventory (using the old Spanish questionnaire) about a year ago, for the specific purpose of increasing math proficiency in first year engineering students in a nonprofit environment.
-I managed to combine VARK test results with teaching strategies related to it.
+I started using the VARK Learning Style Inventory about a year ago, for the specific purpose of increasing math proficiency in first-year engineering students in a nonprofit environment.
+I managed to combine VARK results with teaching strategies related to it.
 The results have been amazing: Student failure decreased by about 30%, teachers are happier and we’ve just been commissioned to design a project to support high schools in our community… For all of the above, many thanks.

-Much thanks to you and the people behind making this service (Personal Profiles) available to those like me who want to learn more about themselves in an effort to learn how to better teach the students in our lives.
-This information is just fascinating to me – thank you for making this service available.
+Many thanks to you and the people behind making this service (VARK Profiles) available to those like me who want to learn more about themselves in an effort to learn how to better teach the students in our lives.
+This information is just fascinating to me.